 Heartland of Greenville is one of four nursing homes located in Greenville, Ohio.
-This nursing home proved to be a middle of the road facility, with an overall grade of C. This facility has some things going for it.
+This isn't a bad facility with a C overall grade.
+This grade is right in line with the city grade in Greenville.
+This place seems to have a few things working in its favor.
 Lastly, this nursing home's ownership changed in the last year, so we will need to monitor it to confirm it maintains respectable levels of care.

 Heartland of Greenville